Niagara Falls wine country to Toronto road trip

 Stop 4: Toronto

-Approximate distance and travel time from Twenty Valley to Toronto: 70 miles (110 kilometres), 1.5 hours
+Approximate travel from Twenty Valley to Toronto: 70 miles (110 kilometres), 1.5 hours

 View from Toronto Islands of yachts and vessels in the harbour with the skyline and iconic CN Tower in the distance.